Zenerika/ace/README.md

 > You will need some HTML + CSS in order for the application to work, but it is ok to keep this part simple (hint: use a CSS > framework).
 Focus on thoroughness of the implementation using backend technologies like GET and POST requests, database schema > and queries, user authentication, form submission and validation, HTML templates, etc.

+__Ace Adoption__ is a web application where users can login, find a new best friend and adopt them in a few easy steps.

 ## Collaborators
 Our team includes: